 - Trusworthy friend stays at the bottom holding both strands of rope

-- If you screw up trusworthy friend pulls both strands and you stop immediately
+- If you screw up trusworthy friend at the bottom pulls both strands of rope and you stop immediately

-Using this method you can rest assure the anchor and rigging are proper and safe, and the "Fireman's Belay" from your friend assures a gentle touch-down even if you blow it.
+This is the safest method of learning to rappel.
+The anchor and rigging are proper and safe and the "Fireman's Belay" from your friend assures a gentle touch-down even if you blow it.